microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 ---
-title: TypeScript in 5 minutes
+title: TypeScript for JavaScript Programmers
 layout: docs
 permalink: /docs/handbook/typescript-in-5-minutes.html
 ---

-TypeScript's goal is to layer a type system on top of JavaScript.
-This means if you know JavaScript, you already know a lot of TypeScript.
+The relationship between TypeScript and JavaScript is rather unique among modern programming languages, though of all programmers JavaScript Programmers are the most used to the idea of language layering.

 What you will not know are the extensions to TypeScript in the type-system.
 This tutorial is a 5 minute overview of the type-system.